ForgedSengoku/BlocksMCTracker/README.md

 > - **Mobile Users:** The previous Android APK version will **never be updated** or maintained.
 This application is **specifically designed for Java Edition** of **BlocksMC** servers, and no mobile version will be released.

 > [!WARNING]
-> BlocksMC Tracker is new Warning: This project is relatively new, so there might be bugs.
-It is unfinished.
+> BlocksMC Tracker is not fully developed so it has bugs.
 ---

 ## Features